AnishPimpley/anishpimpley.github.io/index.md

 # About me

+> I'm a Data Scientist working on AI Commerical Engineering efforts at Microsoft Azure.
-> I am a Data Scientist at Microsoft's AI Development Acceleration Program ([MAIDAP](http://www.microsoftnewengland.com/nerd-ai/)).
+> Previously at Microsoft's AI Development Acceleration Program ([MAIDAP](http://www.microsoftnewengland.com/nerd-ai/)).
 >
 > I work on problems in the broad area of Deep Learning and ML.
 My previous work spans NLP, Vision, Interpretability and ML for Systems.